Spiritual guidance powered by AI and grounded in Scripture

 What is the role of spiritual practices in Christian spiritual formation?

-The Role of Spiritual Practices
+The Role of Spiritual Practices in Christian Spiritual Formation

-The Goal of Spiritual Formation
+The Practices of Spiritual Formation

 Ask a new question and get AI Christian answers instantly.